GregVS/personal-website/content/Projects/Video-SLAM.md

 	- [ ] Occlusion: being able to have the 3D objects hide behind parts of the video

 # Progress
 SLAM V1 is complete.
-It's quite brittle but it works well for relatively simple trajectories.
+It's quite brittle and not real-time but it works well for relatively simple trajectories.
 Here's a pic showing the trajectory down a highway with trees on either side: ![[slam-progress-1.png|500]]

 I'll be writing logs as I work on V2:
 - [[SLAM - Key Points & Descriptors]]